 BMO Air Miles World Elite

-Air Miles are only valuable if you know how to use them well for flights, which is something very few Canadians know how to do (we’ll have a helpful guide soon as we revamp our Travel Hacking section in April, so subscribe to our Travel Hacking newsletter).
+Air Miles are only valuable if you know how to use them well for flights, which is something very few Canadians know how to do (we’ll have a helpful guide soon as we revamp our Travel Hacking section, so subscribe to our Travel Hacking newsletter).

 In all cases, it gives you 2 lounge passe.
 It isn’t much but it’s still better than no passes.